hmunye/cryptopals/NOTES.md

 Advanced Encryption Standard (`AES`) is an instance of a symmetric encryption algorithm (cryptographic primitive).

+Offers three versions differing on key length: `AES-128`, `AES-192`, and `AES-256`.
+Longer keysize correlates to more __bit security__ (describes an upper bound, e.g., brute-force attack over 2^128 operations).

+Encryption accepts a variable-length key and plaintext of 128-bit fixed-size, and produces ciphertext of 128-bit fixed-size (referred to as a __block cipher__ since plaintext is fixed-size).
+Decryption accepts the same key, ciphertext of 128-bit fixed-size, and produces plaintext of 128-bit fixed-size (deterministic process).

+Block cipher with the corresponding key can be seen as a __permutation__: mapping all the possible plaintexts to all the possible ciphertexts under a given key.
+AES behaves like a permutation randomized by key (__pseudorandom permutation__).

+During encryption, the state of the plaintext is viewed as a 4x4 matrix of bytes.
+A __round function__ (consisting of multiple sub-functions) is used iteratively starting with the plaintext to transform the state and produce the ciphertext.
+Each iteration uses a different __round key__ which is derived from the main key (during a __key schedule__).

+Padding and a __mode of operation__ (defines how a block cipher is applied iteratively to encrypt larger data) are used to encrypt plaintext that is not 128-bits in length.

+`PKCS#7` padding is a popular mechanism which specifies the value of each padding byte must be the length of the padding required.

+Electronic Code Book (`ECB`) mode of operation is a naive scheme which divides plaintext into blocks of 16 bytes with possible padding, and processes each block individually.
+This scheme is flawed in that the resulting ciphertext may have repeating patterns; the structural information of the plaintext is leaked, given that the same block of plaintext produces the same ciphertext.

+Cipher Block Chaining (`CBC`) mode of operation is more safe in that it "randomizes" the encryption.
+It uses a random initialization vector (IV) which is XORed with the first block of plaintext before encrypting.
+That resulting ciphertext is then XORed with the next block of plaintext before encrypting, etc. During decryption, the IV is transmitted, which is fine since its randomness ensures no information about the plaintext is leaked.

+Counter (`CTR`) mode of operation works by using AES to encrypt a __nonce__ (number used once) concatenated with a plain number (starting at 1) instead of plaintext.
+The nonce serves the same purpose as an IV: allows randomization in encryption.
+The nonce is required to be unique but not unpredictable.
+The resulting encrypted 16-byte block is referred to as a __keystream__, which is then XORed with the plaintext to produce the ciphertext.
+It provides the property that no padding is required as it turns a block cipher into a __stream cipher__.

 ## Asymmetric Cryptography

 Due to the difficulty in implementing secure __key distribution__ for symmetric